kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 That is a different advantage.

-## Training Data and Runtime Transparency Are Different Assets
+## Training Data and Runtime Transparency Are Different Assets { #training-data-transparency }

 A popular framework may have huge model familiarity.